Create your own ecommerce website and start selling successfully with ShopWired today

 Like with the app store, costs for Shopify Experts can soon build up so be careful and plan your budget before commencing on a new project.

-Shopify is unique amongst the major ecommerce platforms in charging transaction fees to its users - no matter what payment method is used.
-The concept of an additional transaction fee ontop of the processing fee that a merchant pays to their payment gateway was developed by Shopify to "push" their own payments solution, Shopify Payments.
+Shopify is unique amongst the major ecommerce platforms in charging transaction fees to its users - no matter what payment method is used by your customer.
+The concept of an additional transaction fee ontop of the processing fee that a merchant pays to their payment gateway was developed by Shopify to "push" their own payments solution, Shopify Payments, and also to cover the costs incurred by Shopify in supporting outside payment gateways.

 What is Shopify Payments?